awpala/my-omscs-notes/cse-6220/03-io-avoiding-algorithms.md

 }
 $$

 In this quiz, count the number of asymptotic slow-fast transfers and the number of comparisons incurred at each step (as designated with "boxes" $O(\cdots)$ in the figure shown above), as aggregated over all iterations.
-Express the results in terms of $n , $Z$ , $L$ , and other numeric constant (but ignoring $f$ , which is simply a "corrective" constant to ensure that the size of the input buffers fit properly into the fast memory, along with any necessary "working space").
+Express the results in terms of $n$ , $Z$ , $L$ , and other numeric constant (but ignoring $f$ , which is simply a "corrective" constant to ensure that the size of the input buffers fit properly into the fast memory, along with any necessary "working space").
   * Furthermore, express the answer with respect to ***totals*** taken overall $n\over{Z}$ iterations.
   * Also, assume that everything divides "everything else" (i.e., $L|(f \cdot Z)$ and $(f \cdot Z)|L$ ), and assume that any local sort is an ***optimal*** comparison-based sort